zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 no such file to load -- rspec/core/rake_task
 ```

+> Note: The `--without` option on bundler is sticky.
+You can get rid of this option by running `bundle config --delete without`.

 Now you can fix it by making these Rake tasks conditional on the gem load.
 For example:

-### Rakefile

 ```ruby
 begin